Areas: Clinical Psychology / Intradisciplinary Health

 This is not to the exclusion of other core values, of course.
 However, these are the most essential and actionable within a school context, and therefore capable of serving as vehicles for bring social-emotional, moral, and character development into the mainstream of education.

 The Ambassadors Program provides training, leadership, and character development opportunities for two student-elected members of every homeroom within a middle school.
-These student leaders facilitate student discussions about problems students are facing and bring consensual student feedback to the school’s Student Council for action.
-Ongoing Ambassador training and weekly Ambassador-led student discussions aim to enhance purpose and related values in both the Ambassadors and their peers.
+These student leaders facilitate student discussions about problems students are facing and bring consensual student feedback to the school’s Student Council or school administration for action.
+Ongoing Ambassador training and ongoing Ambassador-led student discussions aim to enhance purpose and related values in both the Ambassadors and their peers.
 Ultimately, the Ambassador Program aims to increase school-wide engagement, empowerment, and motivation for learning.
 This project evaluates the effectiveness of the Ambassadors Program and its impact on Ambassadors’ and other students’ sense of purpose, the values supporting sense of purpose, school engagement, empowerment, and academic outcomes.
 This research will help provide evidence for the Ambassadors Program generalizability to other schools that are characterized by student alienation and de-motivation for learning and achievement.